Summary of New Mexico Civil Rights Act

 Civil Rights Act is Game Changer for Inmate Medical Malpractice Claims

-The medical malpractice lawsuits filed by Collins & Collins, P.C. against New Mexico Corrections Department (NMCD) and its medical contractors involve extreme medical neglect, intentional cruelty, absolute callousness toward the illnesses of inmates, and deliberate indifference to inmate medical needs.
+The medical malpractice lawsuits filed by the civil rights attorneys at Collins & Collins, P.C. against New Mexico Corrections Department (NMCD) and its medical contractors involve extreme medical neglect, intentional cruelty, absolute callousness toward the illnesses of inmates, and deliberate indifference to inmate medical needs.
 They all involve violations of the New Mexico Constitution’s ban on cruel and unusual punishment.
 In most cases, they also involved violations of due process.

 In short, the medical negligence in NMCD facilities is so extreme that cases occurring after July 1, 2021 will almost certainly be actionable under the Civil Rights Act in New Mexico state courts.
 This will change everything for inmates and their families.
 Collins & Collins, P.C. intends to do everything it can to insure that it does.